Onboard early adopters and gather feedback for Microsoft Teams

-Use the components of Office 365 to gather feedback for your project.
+Use the components of Microsoft 365 or Office 365 to gather feedback for your project.

 Decision: If your organization already has an investment in a Yammer network, you can use it as a feedback forum for your early adopter program.
 If not, and your early adopter program has less than 5000 members, create a team in Teams to gather feedback and provide training.

 Some organizations will combine the channels for early adopter feedback into the teamwork champions program team.
 This is a good approach because many early adopters may become champions in the future, and it will build a stronger community.

 Next: Onboard support.